 The Teddy, a pig-shaped golden trophy the CTF annually awards to governments’ worst waste offenders, is named after Ted Weatherill, a former federal appointee fired in 1999 for submitting a raft of dubious expense claims, including a $700 lunch for two.

 When one can laugh or cry, it’s better to laugh and mock the pigs at the trough.

 A former bureaucrat in Kamloops, B.C., owned the podium in the municipal category for living the bureaucratic version of a rockstar lifestyle.

 |Click here for contact info and author image NEED HELP?

 Contact us at firstname.lastname@example.org

-Franco Terrazzano is the Federal Director and Kris Sims is the B.C Director of the Canadian Taxpayers Federation.
+Franco Terrazzano is the Federal Director and Kris Sims is the Alberta Director for the Canadian Taxpayers Federation.

 © Troy Media

 Troy Media is an editorial content provider to media outlets and its own hosted community news outlets across Canada.